 Dr. Kevin Nordstrom leads a busy career as performer, teacher, and scholar.
 He has performed solo concerts in Canada, Italy, Austria, and China, and has given numerous solo recitals throughout the United States.
 These performances include solo recitals at Wright State University, Earlham College, Miami University, and The University of Florida as well as lecture recitals at the Cincinnati College-Conservatory of Music and the Xi'an University of Arts and Science in Xi'an, China.
 In Spring 2017, Dr. Nordstrom will be presenting a lecture recital entitled "Transformation and Distortion - Modern Variation Technique in Ligeti's Viola Sonata" for the College Music Society at several of their regional conventions throughout the United States and in Canada.
 He will also be presenting the Koechlin Sonata for Viola and Piano op.
 53 at the CMS Southern Regional Convention in Clarksville, TN, a rarely played but important work for the viola.
+Beginning in the Fall of 2017, Dr. Nordstrom will serve as an Ensemble Database Editor for the American Viola Society.

 Dr. Nordstrom holds a Bachelor of Music degree from The University of North Texas, and the degrees of Master of Music, Artist Diploma and Doctor of Musical Arts from the University of Cincinnati College-Conservatory of Music.
 His teachers have included Dr. Catharine Carroll, Masao Kawasaki, and Dr. Susan Dubois.